stvlange/stvlange.github.io/_posts/2025-01-30-The-Modern-Web-Nightmare.md

 I find myself wondering if the decision to ruin a web page with advertisements it ever really worth it for the vast majority of people publishing content on the web.
 Is it making these people rich?
 In most cases I imagine it isn't.

-The saying "to each his own"{% sidenote "sidenote-1" '"Suum cuique" or "Unicuique suum", is a Latin phrase often translated as "to each his own" or "may all get their due."
-Suum cuique has been significant in the history of philosophy and as a motto. (<a href="https://en.wikipedia.org/wiki/Suum_cuique#:~:text=The%20Latin%20phrase%20relates%20to,1%2C3%2D4">LINK</a>)' %} aptly applies in this situation of course, but it's exhausting for the reader, your intended audience.
+The saying "to each his own" aptly applies in this situation of course, but it's exhausting for the reader, your intended audience.

 Recently I rekindled my interest in a truly ancient internet technology called "gopher".